 Autism is a combination of factors, and how it affects each person depends also on the exact intricate and complicated configuration of that combination, and not just one or two of those features, which non-autistic people may have too.
 There is no “one size fits all”.
 However, if you sincerely wish to know more about me, let’s spend more time talking and perhaps you should also spend some time reading about the subject?

 Asking people to read never fails to throw the insincere ones off.
-Most social-minded people do not like to read, especially not about someone else’s condition other than their own.
+Most social-minded people do not like to read, especially not about someone else’s condition other than their own (and even then, maybe not).
 In addition, many of the people who are too ready to declare, “But I have it too”, are not really interested to find out about someone else anyway, not even someone they profess to care about.)

 Right, I think I have waffled on enough.

-I would like to end with a short introduction to my ongoing research in the influence of Autism Spectrum sensory and cognitive idiosyncrasises on creativity and artistic process.
+I would like to end with a short introduction to my ongoing research in the influence of autistic sensory and cognitive idiosyncrasises on creativity and artistic process.
 I shall use my most recent performance work as an illustration.